Skip to main content

 If clicking Select User, an additional dropdown will appear of employee names to select.

 4. Enter in the dollar value of the opportunity that triggers the approval.
 If the opportunity is equal to or greater than the dollar value, the workflow will go through approval process.
+This means any opportunity less than the dollar value can be completed without approval.

 5. Fill out the Notification Email section.
 This email will be sent to the person in the Approver field when the workflow is triggered.
 This will let them know an opportunity is available to review.
 As before, the magnifying glass (🔍) in both the subject and message areas provides a list of tokens to customize the email subject and body.
 We highly recommend using these when building your message.